Dalisra/mongo-wrapper/README.md

 ```

 ## Updates
+* 4.0.0
+    Updated nodejs driver for mongodb to 4.0.0, supports mongodb 5.0
 * 3.2.4
     Bug fixing close() method that failed when calling without connection.
 Added more tests.
 * 3.2.3